smarter-play/smart-basket/docs/schematic.md

 ## Power supply

 The power supply must be able to provide 9V and it must be able to support the circuit functionalities.
-We haven't measured the minimum required power, for our prototype we sticked to a power supply able to provide up to 3A.
+We haven't measured the minimum required power, for our prototype we sticked to a power supply able to provide up to 850mA.

 ## The MCU

 The SmartBasket logic and connectivity is performed by an ESP8266, mounted on a NodeMCU board.
-The MCU is powered directly from the external 9V power supply throughout the `Vin` pin.
-The built-in voltage regulator, mounted on the NodeMCU board, will provide 3.3V output.
+The MCU is powered throughout the `Vin` pin and the `EPS` switch permits to turn off the external power supply whether the MCU is powered from the USB port.
+The on-board voltage regulator will provide 3.3V output.

 <p align="center">
   <img src="./assets/images/schematic/mcu.png">